agombert/textcat/README.md

 First we use only the labels predicted by the BERT fineted model.
 So we use exactly the same method as in the section on spaCy textcat.

 We outperformed first model by 13% on hatred speech datasets and 4.5% on the wine datasets !
 We still are below the BERT from a significagive margin, but we should add the loig probs to the loss function to try to improve the model.
 And the size of the model is a bit higher from the first textcat spaCy classifier we had.

+## TFHub encoder + Gradient Boosting

+I was at first wondering how to modify the spaCy loss function to make the textcat algorithm works like a regression on each category.
+Instead of that I tried to use an encoder from TFHub.

+The [encoder](https://tfhub.dev/google/universal-sentence-encoder-large/4) I used for is well explained on the hub.

+`
+The input is variable length English text and the output is a 512 dimensional vector.
+The universal-sentence-encoder-large model is trained with a Transformer encoder
+`

+Thus by using the encoder on each sentence, without finetuning or new training to focus on our data we can try to classify the text.

+It looks really good as we outperform all the models except the BERT and we are not so far as we are only 4.5% below for the hatred speech and X% for the wine classification.